 You should strive to have 1-2 high-quality external links in each blog post.
 Research is key here.
 You want the links to add to or solidify the topics being discussed in your articles.

 Having these will enhance your reader’s experience as well as show that you can position yourself as an industry leader with quality information to share.

-Backlinks are crazy important when trying to boost your authority and SEO standings.
+Backlinks for SEO are crazy important when trying to boost your authority and standings.
 The more quality sites that link back to your blog, the better.
 Think of it this way.
 If you were the owner of Tiffany’s and you talked about a specific diamond, that would all of a sudden see a huge boost in popularity.

 In fact, Forbes.com recently posted that quality backlinks may be one of the most important ways to boost a blog’s authority, especially with the new algorithm shift.

 There are a number of ways that you can get good quality backlinks for SEO including: